mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Forgetfulness is the opposite of mindfulness.
 I think of forgetfulness as a way of neglecting our own realities.
 We forget to appreciate the world around us, we forget to realize the people we love, we forget we are enjoying a cup of coffee or a cold beer with a friend.
 And, (painfully) to quote Thich Nhat Han, "We sit with the person we love, but we don’t know that she is there.
 P25" It truly sounds like a nightmare, but many times this is a true reality.
 If forgetfulness is anything concrete, we can say that it is a trap that ensnares and prevents its captives from realizing that they are no longer living.

 This is why it's so important to stop.
 If you can take the step of stopping, then you can become aware.
+This is the first function of meditation.

+The second function of meditation is calming.
+Meditation relieves stress.
+There are five stages of calming the body:

+- Recognition
+- Acceptance
+- Embracing
+- Lo
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyODU0OTQ3NTYsOTQ4NTIxODYyLC0xMD
-AzNTYyMjY3LC0xOTYzODEzMjc3LC0xNTk4NzI4ODA5LDE2NDg4
-ODc1NjQsOTY2NjU4Mzc0LC0zMjU2ODAyOTAsODkzNDI0NDIzLC
-0xMDk5NzA3MzE0LC0yOTM3Mzc0NDYsMTIzNDI0MjM1LDc0MjQ1
-MjU0MSw2NDMwODg4OTYsMTQ1MTA2NTQyNiwyMTEzOTMyNTM3LC
-05NzEzNjg4NjQsLTkyNjk0MTY4NywtMTg4Mjg5NjMxMywxOTQ4
-MDk3NTUxXX0=
+eyJoaXN0b3J5IjpbMTQ0NzAwMjEyMSwtMTI4NTQ5NDc1Niw5ND
+g1MjE4NjIsLTEwMDM1NjIyNjcsLTE5NjM4MTMyNzcsLTE1OTg3
+Mjg4MDksMTY0ODg4NzU2NCw5NjY2NTgzNzQsLTMyNTY4MDI5MC
+w4OTM0MjQ0MjMsLTEwOTk3MDczMTQsLTI5MzczNzQ0NiwxMjM0
+MjQyMzUsNzQyNDUyNTQxLDY0MzA4ODg5NiwxNDUxMDY1NDI2LD
+IxMTM5MzI1MzcsLTk3MTM2ODg2NCwtOTI2OTQxNjg3LC0xODgy
+ODk2MzEzXX0=
 -->